anujtiwari1406/product-recommendation-analysis/readme.md

 •	Provide visually rich pie charts and graphs for data storytelling

-🔹 Visualizations
+🔹 Visualizations:

 Vertical Bar Chart — Each vertical bar represents a sum value of a specific metric across different product categories.

 🔹 What It Is Comparing:
    It is comparing the sum of various product-related metrics by category.
 Specifically, the chart visualizes:

 •	Sum of actual price